Organizations Addressing This Issue

 100 Member Organizations across the country

-The nonpartisan Let Justice Roll Living Wage Campaign is a leading faith, community, labor, business coalition committed to raising the minimum wage to a living wage at the state and federal level.
+The nonpartisan Let Justice Roll Living Wage Campaign is a leading faith, community, labor, and business coalition committed to raising the minimum wage to a living wage at the state and federal level.
 It educates the public about the link between poverty and wages, and informs people of the severity of conditions facing low-wage working people and what must be done to bring about constructive change.

 National Employment Law Project (NELP)

 Field offices in Ann Arbor, D.C.
-Oakland and Seattle
+Oakland, and Seattle

-The National Employment Law Project works to restore the promise of economic opportunity in the 21st century economy.
-In partnership with national, state and local allies, NELP promotes policies and programs that create good jobs, strengthen upward mobility, enforce hard-won worker rights, and help unemployed workers regain their economic footing through improved benefits and services.
+The National Employment Law Project works to restore the promise of economic opportunity in the 21st-century economy.
+In partnership with national, state, and local allies, NELP promotes policies and programs that create good jobs, strengthen upward mobility, enforce hard-won worker rights, and help unemployed workers regain their economic footing through improved benefits and services.

 National Conference of State Legislatures

 NCSL is committed to the success of all legislators and staff.
 Our mission is to improving the quality and effectiveness of state legislatures, promoting policy innovation and communication among state legislatures, and ensuring state legislatures are a strong, cohesive voice in the federal system.
 For current state minimum wage laws see this page on the NCSL website.

 New Economy Coalition

 Eli Feghall, Director of Communications and Online Organizing